elementary/shortcut-overlay/README.md

 # Shortcut Overlay
 [![l10n](https://l10n.elementary.io/widgets/desktop/shortcut-overlay/svg-badge.svg)](https://l10n.elementary.io/projects/desktop/shortcut-overlay)

-A native OS-wide shortcut overlay to be launched by Gala.
+A native OS-wide shortcut overlay to be launched by Gala (or Mutter).

 This GTK+ applet reads window manager and OS keyboard shortcuts from dconf and exposes them to the user when launched.
 Inspired by the similar [feature][1]